coveo/ui-kit/packages/quantic/README.md

 - You can also run this command from the command line. `sfdx force:lightning:lwc:start`
 - View the server at http://localhost:3333/.

+## Deploying the Quantic examples community

+Example components are available as a Salesforce community allowing you to play with Quantic components.

+1. To deploy the community in the `LWC` scratch org, run:

+        sfdx force:mdapi:deploy -d ./quantic-examples-community -w 10

+2. Open the `LWC` scratch org and publish the `Quantic Examples` community.
 ## Run Cypress for Quantic components

 Ref: [https://docs.cypress.io/](https://docs.cypress.io/)